ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 | `KDIR`         | enter the path to the linux kernel<br />in this case: $HOME/reconos/linux-xlnx                                                              |
 | `PATH`         | enter directories you want to include to the `PATH` variable<br />in this case: `$HOME/reconos/u-boot-xlnx/tools:$PATH`                     |

-After setting up you can simply source the main setup script by
+After doing the configuration, you can simply source the main setup script by

 ```
 > source $WD/reconos/tools/environment/setup_reconos_toolchain.sh zynq_linux
 ```

-If you do not specify a configuration the default configuration tools/environment/default.sh is used which should be a link to the linux_zynq.sh configuration file.
+If you do not specify a configuration, the default configuration tools/environment/default.sh is used, which should be a link to the linux_zynq.sh configuration file.
 To change this, perform the following steps:

 ```